drifkin123/StockChecker/README.md

 # Stock Checker
-hi
+With the current graphics card shortage, one can only dream of getting their hands on a shiny RTX 3080... for msrp.
+Until now!

-This project (currently in its infant stage) will check the stock of the given products, and notify the user when the item(s) are in stock.
+This program will check (currently only Best Buy's products) the stock of the given URLs every 10 seconds (approximately), and if the item is in stock then you will receive a text message with the url to buy the product.

+This program does NOT checkout for you... it simply lets you know if an item is in stock

-## Installation
+## Setup

-Set up a free account with [Twilio](https://www.twilio.com/)
+In order to recieve texts, set up a [Twilio](https://www.twilio.com/) account.

-Install [sbt](https://www.scala-sbt.org/) (Scala Build Tool)
+Build a fat jar by running `sbt assmbly` in the root directory.
+This will create a jar in `target/scala-2.13/WebsiteStockNotifier.jar`

+> ### OR

+There is an already build fat jar [here](build/WebsiteStockNotifier.jar)

 ## Usage